SubinQKim/SubinQKim/README.md

-### Hi there 👋 I am Subin Kim, currently an incoming third-year CS Student at UC Irvine!
+### Hi there 👋 I am Subin Kim, currently an third-year CS Student at UC Irvine!

 I'm a student at UCI studying Computer Science!